FREQUENTLY ASKED QUESTIONS

 + What should I bring?

-If you are planning to get a prescription product made from us, the most important item is the eyeglasses prescription from your optometrist or ophthalmologist.
+If you are planning to get a prescription product made from us, the most important item is the eyeglasses prescription from your optometrist.
 We highly recommend you bring a prescription that's within two years of the previous examination date.

 If you are under government assistance and know that you are elligible for coverage, we require your personal health number as well.